Idoarizs/Idoarizs/README.md

 **Explanation:**
 - **MySQL:** A popular relational database management system for storing and retrieving data, supporting SQL (Structured Query Language).
 - **Express:** A lightweight framework for building Node.js web applications, simplifying server setup and routing.
-- **Python:** A versatile, high-level programming language often used in web development, data analysis, and machine learning.
 - **Flask:** A micro web framework for Python that is simple and lightweight, ideal for building small to medium-sized applications.

 ## **Mobile App Development** 📱